Introduction

 Module 1 | Scientific Programming

 This module develops the core skills needed to program effectively using modern scientific scripted programming languages.
 It is designed for researchers who have extensive technical backgrounds in other programming languages.
-The module will begin with a survey that will assess each individual's general knowledge of the course's materials.
-This module will focus on syntax, core programming paradigms, and best practices to leverage the strength of each language.
-An emphasis will be placed on comparing and contrasting Python, R, and JavaScript with other programming languages, like MatLab and Fortran, in order to leverage portability of existing skill sets and jump-start each researcher's ability to effectively use Python for Earth System Data Science.
-This module will also introduce key soft skills around teamwork, shared development environments, and collaborative learning.
+The module begins with a survey that will assess each individual's general knowledge of the course's materials.
+This module focuses on syntax, core programming paradigms, and best practices to leverage the strength of each language.
+An emphasis is be placed on comparing and contrasting Python, R, and JavaScript with other programming languages, like MatLab and Fortran, in order to leverage portability of existing skill sets and jump-start each researcher's ability to effectively use Python for Earth System Data Science.
+This module also introduces key soft skills around teamwork, shared development environments, and collaborative learning.

 Module 2 | Exploratory Data Analysis (EDA)

-For the team capstone for this module, participants will work on specific thematic areas to define an Earth System research question, identify data needed to answer this question, and present an exploratory data analysis of these data in preparation for answering this research question.
-During this module, participants will begin working intensively in collaborative, flat team environments and be introduced to presentation skills.
+For the team capstone for this module, participants work on specific thematic areas to define an Earth System research question, identify data needed to answer this question, and present an exploratory data analysis of these data in preparation for answering this research question.
+During this module, participants begin working intensively in collaborative, flat team environments and are introduced to presentation skills.

 Module 3 | Data Product Development

-For the module's team capstone, participants will work together using the tools developed in this module to generate the insights needed to address the research question defined in Module 2.
-This module will further develop technical communication skills and rely on integrating work in team environments using collaboration tools.
+For the module's team capstone, participants work together using the tools developed in this module to generate the insights needed to address the research question defined in Module 2.
+This module further develops technical communication skills and relies on integrating work in team environments using collaboration tools.

 Module 4 | Production Data Science